-If you’re trying to watch films without subtitles for the very first time, this movie is a great place to start!
-There is very little dialogue in Spring, Summer, Fall, Winter…and Spring, so you’ll be able to understand much more of what is happening compared to most Korean movies.
-This allows it to be used as a gateway for you to get used to watching Korean movies without subtitles.
+If you’re trying to watch films without subtitles as a way of practicing your Korean skills, this movie is a great place to start!
+There is very little dialogue in this movie, so you’ll be able to understand much more of what is happening compared to most movies.
+This allows it to be used as a gateway for you to get used to watching popular Korean movies without subtitles.

-Spring, Summer, Fall, Winter… and Spring is a movie directed and written by Kim Ki Duk.
+Spring, Summer, Fall, Winter… and Spring is a movie directed and written by Kim Ki Duk set in a Korean wilderness.
 This follows a young Buddhist monk and his master.
-We watch as the monk grows up and experiences life.
-This movie is often found on lists of recommended Korean movies and feels profound when you watch it.
+We watch as the monk grows up and experiences life and human nature.
+This movie is often found on lists of recommended movies and feels profound when you watch it.

 It does have some very adult elements in it, though, so we might advise you to put it on after the kids are asleep.